apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 Building
 --------
-The CDN in a Box directory is found within the Traffic Control repository at ``infrastructure/cdn-in-a-box/``.
-CDN in a Box relies on the presence of pre-built RPM files for the following Traffic Control components:
+The CDN in a Box directory is found within the Traffic Control repository at :file:`infrastructure/cdn-in-a-box/`.
+CDN in a Box relies on the presence of pre-built :file:`{component}.rpm` files for the following Traffic Control components:

-* Traffic Monitor - at ``infrastructure/cdn-in-a-box/traffic_monitor/traffic_monitor.rpm``
+* Traffic Monitor - at :file:`infrastructure/cdn-in-a-box/traffic_monitor/traffic_monitor.rpm`
-* Traffic Ops - at ``infrastructure/cdn-in-a-box/traffic_ops/traffic_ops.rpm``
+* Traffic Ops - at :file:`infrastructure/cdn-in-a-box/traffic_ops/traffic_ops.rpm`
-* Traffic Portal - at ``infrastructure/cdn-in-a-box/traffic_portal/traffic_portal.rpm``
+* Traffic Portal - at :file:`infrastructure/cdn-in-a-box/traffic_portal/traffic_portal.rpm`
-* Traffic Router - at ``infrastructure/cdn-in-a-box/traffic_router/traffic_router.rpm`` - also requires an Apache Tomcat RPM at ``infrastructure/cdn-in-a-box/traffic_router/tomcat.rpm``
+* Traffic Router - at :file:`infrastructure/cdn-in-a-box/traffic_router/traffic_router.rpm` - also requires an Apache Tomcat RPM at :file:`infrastructure/cdn-in-a-box/traffic_router/tomcat.rpm`

 .. note:: These can also be specified via the ``RPM`` variable to a direct Docker build of the component - with the exception of Traffic Router, which instead accepts ``JDK8_RPM`` to specify a Java Development Kit RPM,  ``TRAFFIC_ROUTER_RPM`` to specify a Traffic Router RPM, and  ``TOMCAT_RPM`` to specify an Apache Tomcat RPM.

 These can all be supplied manually via the steps in :ref:`dev-building` (for Traffic Control component RPMs) or via some external source.
-Alternatively, the ``infrastructure/cdn-in-a-box/Makefile`` file contains recipes to build all of these - simply run ``make``\ [2]_ from the ``infrastructure/cdn-in-a-box/`` directory.
-Once all RPM dependencies have been satisfied, run ``docker-compose build`` from the ``infrastructure/cdn-in-a-box/`` directory to construct the images needed to run CDN in a Box.
+Alternatively, the :file:`infrastructure/cdn-in-a-box/Makefile` file contains recipes to build all of these - simply run :manpage:`make(1)`\ [2]_ from the :file:`infrastructure/cdn-in-a-box/` directory.
+Once all RPM dependencies have been satisfied, run ``docker-compose build`` from the :file:`infrastructure/cdn-in-a-box/` directory to construct the images needed to run CDN in a Box.

 Usage
 -----
-In a typical scenario, if the steps in `Building`_ have been followed, all that's required to start the CDN in a Box is to run ``docker-compose up`` - optionally with ``-d``  to run without binding to the terminal - from the ``infrastructure/cdn-in-a-box/`` directory.
+In a typical scenario, if the steps in `Building`_ have been followed, all that's required to start the CDN in a Box is to run ``docker-compose up`` - optionally with the ``-d`` flag to run without binding to the terminal - from the :file:`infrastructure/cdn-in-a-box/` directory.
 This will start up the entire stack and should take care of any needed initial configuration.
 The services within the containers are exposed locally to the host on specific ports.
-These are configured within the ``infrastructure/cdn-in-a-box/docker-compose.yml`` file, but the default ports are shown in :ref:`ciab-service-info`.
+These are configured within the :file:`infrastructure/cdn-in-a-box/docker-compose.yml` file, but the default ports are shown in :ref:`ciab-service-info`.
 Some services have credentials associated, which are totally configurable in `variables.env`_.

 .. _ciab-service-info:
 .. table:: Service Info